Start Building for Free

 1. In the CircleCI web app select Projects in the sidebar.

-2. Find your project in the list, select the ellipsis (), and select Project Settings.
+2. Find your project in the list, select the ellipsis (), select Project Settings, and select Pipelines in the sidebar.

 screenshot showing adding a custom webhook trigger